 Much like a free trial, your content should be able to demonstrate your solutions to your customers-to-be, and entice them to contact you to get the full version.

 Another aspect of specialisation is being on the right platform.
 Some businesses seem built to do better on some platforms than others, and what platform to focus on is something you should keep in mind.

 What content does your business produce?
 Instagram, for example, looks like it was made for the fashion industry.
 On the other hand, professional services do well on blogs.

 While we recommend being present wherever your business can land positive attention, it’s a good idea to evaluate your platforms and make the biggest investments where your content is performing best.

 Think of the sales process as courtship.
 You don’t lock eyes with a stranger then immediately propose marriage—there’s often a drawn-out process of getting to know one another before you’re sure.
 Content marketing works the same way.
 Content isn’t a magic wand you wave and expect people to spend just like that.

-Instead, content serves you best as one or more sections of the funnel that leads from “stranger” to “loyal customer”.
+Instead, content serves you best as one or more sections of the marketing funnel that leads from “stranger” to “loyal customer”.